emmanuelrosa/erosanix/README.md

 - **foobar2000** - An advanced freeware audio player for the Windows platform.
 - **lego-builders-journey** - A puzzle game developed by Light Brick Studio and published by Lego Games.
 - **line** - LINE is new level of communication, and the very infrastructure of your life.
-- **notepad++** - A text editor and source code editor for use under Microsoft Windows.
-It supports around 80 programming languages with syntax highlighting and code folding.
-It allows working with multiple open files in a single window, thanks to its tabbed editing interface.
 - **rtrader** - Rithmic professional trading software.
 - **sable** - Guide Sable through her Gliding; a rite of passage that will take her across vast deserts and mesmerizing landscapes, capped by the remains of spaceships and ancient wonders.
 - **tunche** - A charming, hand-drawn beat'em up hack and slash game with roguelike elements.